SimCmngs/PasswordManager-Implementation/README.md

 ## 💻 Implementation:

 ### 📋 Assessment/Preparation:
-Simulated the client's desktop environment by creating a virtual machine instance using VMware.
+Simulated the client's desktop environment by creating a virtual machine instance using `VMware`.
 This allowed me to conduct a trial run of installing the Password Manager, to make sure all of its features were functioning before deploying it for the client.

 ### 🔧 Installation/Configuration:
-- Installed remotely using TeamViewer and Zoom.
+Performed the installation remotely using both `TeamViewer` and `Zoom`.
+With TeamViewer, I was able to control the client's laptop and smartphone remotely, configuring settings for a more user-friendly interface.

-- Provided timely responses to all requests and questions.
+Because TeamViewer lacked a built-in, voice calling feature, I used Zoom instead to communcicate with the client.
+Providing timely responses to all of their requests and questions.

-<ins>PowerShell script used to install Bitwartden:</ins>
+`PowerShell` <ins>installing Bitwarden with Windows Package Manager `(winget)`:</ins>

 ```powershell
 # Check if winget is installed